p-e4/JPGame/README.md

-# JPGame
+# Game: JPGame
+# Creator: p-e4 on GitHub

-Japanese Letter Guessing Game
+Japanese Letter Guessing Game.
+A game about guessing the Romanji counter part of Hiragana/Katakana letters